Re-education camp (Vietnam): Release of prisoners

-In June 1976, the Provisional Revolutionary Government of South Vietnam, in one of its last policy announcements before the official reunification of Vietnam, stated that those in the camps would either be tried or released after three years of imprisonment.
-But this promise wasn't honored.
+In June 1976, the Provisional Revolutionary Government of South Vietnam, in one of its last policy announcements before the official reunification of Vietnam, stated that those in the camps would either be tried or released after three years of imprisonment, but this statement was not honored.
 The policy announced that those still in the camps would stay there for an additional three more years, but they would be released early if they made "real progress, confess their crimes and score merits".

 Since there were no clear criteria for releasing the inmates from the camps, bribery and family connections with high-ranking officials were more likely to speed up release than the prisoner's good behavior.
 Released prisoners were put on probation and placed under surveillance for six months to one year.
 During that time they had no official status, no exit visas, no access to government food rations, and no right to send their children to school.
 If the progress of the former prisoners was judged unsatisfactory during this period, they could lose their jobs, be put under surveillance, or be sent back to the camps.
 Faced with these challenges, many chose to flee the country and became boat people.

 The U.S. government considered re-education camp inmates to be political prisoners.
 In 1989, the Reagan administration entered into an agreement with the Vietnamese government, pursuant to which Vietnam would free many former South Vietnamese officials still held in re-education camps.

 The Vietnamese American Foundation began a program called "The Returning Casualty" in early 2006.
 It attempts to locate the graves of people who died in the camps, identify their remains and deliver them to their loved ones.